social-media-ethics-automation/book/book_contents/ch18_public_shaming/03_perspectives_on_public_shaming.md

 # Perspectives on the Ethics of Public Shaming

-We just looked at how shame might play out in childhood development, let's look at different views of people being shamed in public.
+We previously looked at how shame might play out in childhood development, let's look at different views of people being shamed in public.

 ## Weak against strong
 Jennifer Jacquet argues that shame can be morally good as a tool the weak can use against the strong: